julianabpeixoto/data-science-portfolio/README.md

 # Neurons Frying: Data Science Student Projects

 Welcome to **Neurons Frying**, a compilation of projects I have developed as a data science student.
-This repository exhibits my journey in data science, featuring various projects showcasing my data analysis, machine learning, and data visualization skills.
+This repository exhibits my journey in data science, featuring various projects that showcase my data analysis, machine learning, and data visualization skills.

 ## Table of Contents

 - [Introduction](#introduction)
 - [Projects](#projects)
   - [Project 1: US School Shootings Analysis](#project-1-us-school-shootings-analysis)
-  - [Project 3: Statistical Analysis of Cities in Relation to the Average Total Population] (
+  - [Project 3: Statistical Analysis of Cities in Relation to the Average Total Population]#
 - [Contact](#contact)

 ## Introduction

 As a passionate new data science student, I constantly explore new datasets and apply my knowledge to solve real-world problems.
-This repository compiles my projects, each highlighting different aspects of my learning and skills and their practical applications.
+This repository compiles my projects, highlighting different aspects of my learning and skills and their practical applications.
 These projects reflect my growth and dedication to the field, from data preprocessing and exploratory data analysis to building machine learning models and creating visualizations.

 ## Projects